-Ceremony/Reception décor (planning an outdoor tented wedding and working with a space that is not an indoor venue space will require other decor elements that a typical banquet hall calls for, like centerpieces and candles that are “wind” friendly)
+* Ceremony/Reception décor and flowers (planning an outdoor tented wedding and working with a space that is not an indoor venue space will require other decor elements that a typical banquet hall calls for, like centerpieces and candles that are “wind” friendly)

-Electricians + Generators (as necessary, consult your local electrician when planning to plugin.
-Ensure to have all the vendors who will plug in accounted for, for example, if you are hiring a small piece band that might need speakers or looking for outdoor lighting that might need more power than usual.
+* Electricians + Generators (as necessary, consult your local electrician when planning to the plugin.
+Ensure to have all the vendors who will plug in accounted for, such as hiring a small piece band that might need speakers or looking for outdoor lighting that might need more power than usual.
 Coordinate with your venue to ensure that your power requirements are met.)

-You will need to bring in some extra touches to complete your tented wedding setup since tents are nearly a blank canvas.
-Luckily, loads of rental design choices are available, i.e., textured curtains and tiebacks, funky chandeliers, and bright cushions.
+You will need to bring in extra touches to complete your tented wedding setup since tents are nearly a blank canvas.
+Luckily, many rental design choices are available, i.e., textured curtains and tiebacks, funky chandeliers, and bright cushions.
 Please select the most important and feasible elements and figure out how to fit them at the top of your list.

 This is probably one of the things that are often overlooked when creating your tented wedding checklist.
 Consider adding lounge areas with couches for your guests to enjoy.
 Plush and cushioned chairs will be great to add to that level of comfort.

-Walk areas, as well as clear signs as to where to go will help your guests navigate the space better and safer!
+Walk areas and clear signs about where to go will help your guests navigate the space better and safer!

 One of the easiest and dramatic ways to generate a certain mood for your wedding is lighting.
 Twinkling lights or strings of café lights in the trees, chandeliers, pin spot lighting are all gorgeous ways to add some romance to your look.
 It will also give sufficient light to you and your invitees to party safely.